 Time of the Day: Early Morning or Evening

 The ideal time of the day to do flower photography is either early morning or evening.
 This is the time when the light is diffused, and the shadows are softer.
 There’s a warm tinge to the light that enhances the beauty of these delicate subjects.

 The warm light, apart from adding warmth and feel to the image, also helps in giving the subject a smooth feel.
 The diffused light allows the shadows to be softer and blurry, and thus maintaining the softness of the flowers.

-Shooting flowers when the wind is blowing is the most difficult task.
-Additionally, if there’s wind, you’ll need to carry a card or something to block the wind so that photography can be pursued smoothly.
+Shooting flowers when the wind is blowing is the most challenging task.
+Additionally, if there’s the wind, you’ll need to carry a card or something to block the wind so that photography can be pursued smoothly.